Semi-classical limit of quantum scattering states for the nonlinear Hartree equation: Main results

 \section{Main results}

-Throughout this article, we assume that the pair interaction $w$ for both the quantum and the classical models \eqref{eq: NLH} and \eqref{eq: Vlasov} satisfies the following inverse-power law;
+Throughout this article, we assume that the pair interaction $w$ for both the quantum and classical models \eqref{eq: NLH} and \eqref{eq: Vlasov} satisfies the following inverse-power law:

-\begin{remark} $(i)$ The Vlasov equation \eqref{eq: Vlasov} with the interaction potential $w=\frac{\pm1}{|x|^a}$ is called the Vlasov-Riesz system.
+\begin{remark} $(i)$ The Vlasov equation \eqref{eq: Vlasov} with the interaction potential $w=\pm\frac{1}{|x|^a}$ is called the Vlasov-Riesz system.
 In particular, it is the Vlasov-Poisson system when $a=1$, that is, the most important Coulomb interaction case. \\ $(ii)$ The long-range case $a\leq 1$ is excluded, because there is no scattering.
 In the important borderline case $a=1$, the modified scattering is established for \eqref{eq: NLH} in \cite{Nguyen You 2024}, and for \eqref{eq: Vlasov} in \cite{Choi Kwon 2016}.
 It would also be interesting to investigate their semi-classical correspondence, but it will be postponed to our future work.
 The more singular interaction case $a\geq \frac{5}{3}$ is not included in this paper due to technical difficulties (see the proof of Lemma \ref{lemma: interpolation inequalities for potentials}).\\ $(iii)$ $w$ is restricted to the inverse power-law potential to avoid non-essential technical details.
-Our analysis can be easily extended to general potentials of the form $w=w_1+w_2$, where $w_j\in L^{\frac{3}{a_j},\infty}(\mathbb{R}^3)$ and $\nabla w_j\in L^{\frac{3}{a_j+1},\infty}(\mathbb{R}^3)$ for some $1<a_j<\frac{5}{3}$, because only proper upper bounds are required for potentials.\\ \end{remark}
+Our analysis can be easily extended to general potentials of the form $w=w_1+w_2$, where $w_j\in L^{\frac{3}{a_j},\infty}(\mathbb{R}^3)$ and $\nabla w_j\in L^{\frac{3}{a_j+1},\infty}(\mathbb{R}^3)$ for some $1<a_j<\frac{5}{3}$, because only proper upper bounds are required for potentials.\\ $(iv)$ We also fix the dimension to $d=3$, which corresponds to the physically most relevant case.
+This restriction is motivated not only by numerical simplicity but also to allow a comparison with the endpoint model $a=1$.
+In this case, strong convergence toward the Vlasov-Poisson system has been established on compact time intervals \cite{Lafleche Saffirio 2023}, and modified scattering is known \cite{Choi Kwon 2016, IPWW 2022}. \end{remark}